mahdiatubly/Full_DevOps_RoadMap/Networking.md

 -  Tunneling can be used to deliver IPv6 packets across an IPv4 network.
 Tunneling means that IPv6 packets are inserted into IPv4 packets and routed over the IPv4 network to their destination.
 Routing decisions are based on the IPv4 address until the packets approach their destinations, at which point the IPv6 packets are stripped from their IPv4 carrier packets and forwarded according to IPv6 routing rules.
 This carries a high protocol overhead and is not nearly as efficient as operating dual stack hosts.

 -  Generic Routing Encapsulation (GRE).
 GRE allows a wide variety of Network layer protocols to be encapsulated inside virtual point-to-point links.
 This protocol has the advantage that because it was originally designed for IPv4, it is considered a mature mechanism and can carry both v4 and v6 packets over an IPv4 network.

+- Service (srv) records are essential for clients to be able to join a domain and authenticate with Active Directory.